OxalisCommunity/Oxalis-AS4/docs/peppol-test-bed/index.md

 ## Prerequisites and configuration

-The following prerequisites must before starting this tutorial:
+The following prerequisites must be fulfilled before starting this tutorial:

 * You need a PEPPOL test certificate and truststore.